-Changes in the polar cap temperature are closely related to changes in zonal wind through the thermal wind balance.
-Figure 4 shows the vertical profile of the zonal mean zonal wind changes averaged over November and December, when the largest temperature signal in the lower stratosphere occurs (Fig. 3).
+wind changes averaged over November and December, when the largest temperature signal in the lower stratosphere occurs (Fig. 3).
 The ozone-induced polar cap warming is associated with a weakening of the stratospheric westerlies that extends to the troposphere and the surface (Fig. 4a).
-In contrast, the increasing GHGs result in a positive (westerly) wind change extending from the top of the stratosphere to the surface in the mid-latitudes (Fig. 4b).
+In contrast, the increasing GHGs result in a positive (westerly) wind change extending from the top of the stratosphere to the surface in the midlatitudes (Fig. 4b).
 The GHG effect peaks at the upper flank of the subtropical jet around 25° S and occurs throughout the year, unlike the ozone effect, which occurs only during spring in the stratosphere and summer in the troposphere.
-The combined ozone and GHG effect consists of a weakening of the stratospheric westerlies south of 60°S, where the ozone effect dominates, and a strengthening at the top of the tropospheric jet and on its poleward flank, where the GHG effect dominates (Fig. 4c, d).
-The stratospheric westerlies weakening has a much lower magnitude in CMIP6\O3 than in INTERACT\O3, in agreement with the lower magnitude of the total spring temperature change.
-At the same time, the positive change in the midlatitudes is stronger and exhibits a larger latitudinal extent in CMIP6\O3 both in the stratosphere and in the troposphere, as the GHG westerly effect is offset to a lesser degree by the weaker ozone easterly effect in this ensemble.
+The combined ozone and GHG effect consists of a weakening of the stratospheric westerlies south of 60° S, where the ozone effect dominates, and a strengthening at the top of the tropospheric jet and on its poleward flank, where the GHG effect dominates (Fig. 4c and d).
+The stratospheric westerly wind weakening has a much lower magnitude in CMIP6 O3 than in INTERACT O3, in agreement with the lower magnitude of the total spring temperature change.
+At the same time, the positive change in the midlatitudes is stronger and exhibits a larger latitudinal extent in CMIP6 O_3 in both the stratosphere and the troposphere as the GHG westerly effect is offset to a lesser degree by the weaker ozone easterly effect in this ensemble.

-The Antarctic ozone hole is not centered over the polar cap (e.g., Grytsai et al., 2007) and therefore the ozone recovery also occurs displaced from the South Pole.
+The Antarctic ozone hole is not centered over the polar cap (e.g., Grytsai et al., 2007), and therefore the ozone recovery also occurs displaced from the South Pole.
 In addition, the dynamical effects of both ozone recovery and increasing GHGs exhibit strong zonal variations.
 Therefore, it is interesting to investigate the horizontal structure of the stratospheric changes.
 Figures 5 and 6 show maps of the October ozone and temperature changes at 50 hPa and of the zonal wind changes at 20 hPa.
 The region of large ozone recovery in response to declining ODS is slightly displaced towards the Atlantic sector (Fig. 5a), causing the warming response to also extend towards the Atlantic (Fig. 5b).
 This displacement coincides with the displacement of the ozone hole simulated by FOCI for the latter part of the twentieth century (Ivanciu et al., 2021).
 There is a significant ozone increase due to GHGs focused over the Pacific sector (Fig. 5d), which occurs due to changes in dynamics, as discussed below.
-This agrees to the zonally asymmetric ozone response to a quadrupling of CO2 reported from four CCMs by Chiodo et al. (2018), characterized by a positive change over the Pacific and a negative one over the Indian Ocean.
+This agrees with the zonally asymmetric ozone response to a quadrupling of CO2 reported from four CCMs by Chiodo et al. (2018), characterized by a positive change over the Pacific and a negative one over the Indian Ocean.